2026 AFC U-23 Asian Cup

-The 2026 AFC U-23 Asian Cup will be the seventh edition of the AFC U-23 Asian Cup, the biennial international age-restricted football championship organised by the Asian Football Confederation (AFC) for the men's under-23 national teams of Asia.
-The tournament will be held in Saudi Arabia between 7 and 25 January.
+The 2026 AFC U-23 Asian Cup was the 7th edition of the AFC U-23 Asian Cup, the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the men's under-23 national teams of Asia.
+A total of 16 teams played in the final tournament.
+Players born on or after 1 January 2003 were eligible to participate.

-Japan are the defending champions, having won the 2024 edition.
+The tournament took place from 6 to 24 January 2026 and was hosted by Saudi Arabia, who was selected for hosting the upcoming 2027 AFC Asian Cup.

+16 teams competed in the tournament.
+Qualification took place in September 2025.
+Kyrgyzstan and Lebanon qualified for the first time.

+This was the final non-Olympic edition of the AFC U-23 Asian Cup with the competition becoming quadrennial.

+Defending champions Japan successfully retained the title after defeating the surprise of the tournament, China, in the final, and became the first team to win consecutive titles in the tournament history.

 Host selection

 In July 2023, the AFC Competitions Committee announced that each non-Olympic edition of the tournament would be hosted by the same association hosting the following AFC Asian Cup.
-Therefore Saudi Arabia will be hosting the 2026 edition.
+Therefore, Saudi Arabia will be hosting the 2026 edition.

 Qualification

 Qualification matches were played between 3 and 9 September 2025.

 Qualified teams

 The following teams qualified for the 2026 AFC U-23 Asian Cup.